-We sat down (Virtually) with the delightful Jo Breach from Jigger Jagger and she answered our questions.
-Grab yourself a cuppa and get to know more about Jo...
+We recently sat down (virtually) with the delightful Jo Breach from Jigger Jagger and talked about her creative process, where she grew up and what inspires her.

 Firstly, could you tell me a little bit about yourself?
 Where did you grow up?

 I was lucky enough to live in some amazing outback landscapes, like Alice Springs and Darwin, as a young child.
 I spent quite a bit of time travelling and camping in the remote parts of Australia between Perth and Alice Springs.
 The incredible colours and shapes of the Australian landscape have really influenced my aesthetic.

 When we first started a family, my husband and I renovated an old stable to live in and an old shearing shed as my studio.
 Recently, we moved back to Melbourne’s inner north, which has such an incredible, vibrant, multi-cultural community.
 It’s a fabulous place to live and design - and drink coffee!

 I started designing textile patterns in late 2016, in the lead up to launching my clothing label JIGGERJAGGER.
 Design is my favourite part of the job, so I’ve given the rest of it away to focus solely on my passion.

 Could you tell me a bit about your design style?
 Have you always had this style or has it evolved/changed over time?

 My design style consists of bold florals in large-scale pattern repeats, as well as geometric and abstract designs in bold colours.
 I’ve always loved colour and I’m really interested in the positive impact it can have on people’s lives.